Nagesh-S-R/SQL-Retail-Analytics/README.md

 These queries serve as practical tools for data analysts and BI professionals to quickly generate insights, monitor performance, and make data-driven decisions.
 The scripts follow clean SQL practices, leveraging powerful features like window functions, aggregations, and conditional logic to solve real-world analytical problems efficiently.

-Perfect — here’s the **GitHub-friendly `README.md` section** for listing all the SQL concepts and functions you’ve used, cleanly formatted and ready to include:

----

 ## SQL Concepts & Functions Used